sean00002/QBiC-SELEX/README.md

 - **GPU**: Highly recommended (much faster for matrix operations in p-value and z-score computation)
 - **CPU**: Falls back to parallel CPU if GPU unavailable (do not recommend for large datasets)

+### Batch Processing for Multiple Models
+Users can provide a text file with one model path per line, and the script will process all the models in the file.
+If users want to process multiple models with statistics computation, they can provide a text file with one model path per line with `-m` and one covariance matrix path per line with `-c`.

 ## Command Line Options